 Although pruning back to “knobs” each winter , known as “pollarding”, has had a legitimate purpose in history with specific species of trees, the original purpose of “pollarding” was to produce prolific growth annually to be used as fuel or shelter.
 We are fortunate that the Crape Myrtle is one of the few trees that will tolerate “pollarding” as long as it is always cut to the “knobs” each year.
 That does not mean you SHOULD prune them in this method!

 If you have a tree that has been pruned in this manner and its branches are less than 3” in diameter, you CAN return the tree to its original form.
 Choose the single strongest upright branch produced and remove all others.
 If the tree has trunks larger than 3” in diameter, it should be cut to the ground, and trained to grow properly when new trunks emerge.
-Chose 3-5 of the strongest, well-spaced trunks, remove suckers as they appear, and prune only in the future to remove rubbing or crossing branches or narrow crotches.
+Choose 3-5 of the strongest, well-spaced trunks, remove suckers as they appear, and prune in the future only to remove rubbing or crossing branches or narrow crotches.
 Fine pruning would be removing small twigs, dead wood and old seed heads.
 A tree with an “open” center improves air circulation and reduces the chances of powdery mildew and overwintering insects.

 Finally, do not confuse the age-old practice of “pollarding”, in which the tree has begun to be trained when young and sprouts are removed annually from the “knobs” or “knuckle” during the dormant season with the totally inappropriate technique of “topping”.
-“Topping” is cutting the tree back to a pre-determined height to limit height, and can lead to dieback, decay and unstable branch production.
+“Topping” is cutting the tree back to a pre-determined point to limit height, and can lead to dieback, decay and unstable branch production.